Types of Auctions – Just How Many Options are Available to Bidders?

 Type of auctions

-Property auctions are in the spotlight at the moment.
-Demand is on the rise in the bidding world, from both buyers and sellers alike.
-Costs are rising for homeowners, who appear to be turning to the auction world for a quick exit before their bills have a chance to rise further.
 But of course, standard property auctions are just one of many options available to bidders.
-There are many different types of auctions out there, some of which can include property, while others will not.
-There are numerous rules, assets, and features to wrap your head around, and it can get confusing very fast.
+There are many different types of auctions out there, some of which include property, while others do not.
+There are numerous rules, assets, and features to wrap one’s head around, and it can get confusing very fast.

 blog divider up

-1. Property auctions
+1. Residential property auctions

 Our market’s bread and butter.
 Property auctions can take many different forms, some auction houses may only list residential properties, while others only operate in specific regions.
 Generally, homeowners will turn to an auction house to put their asset(s) up for bidding, usually in the hope that they’ll lock in a quick sale.